• LESSONS

 (The * symbol means the sentence is grammatically incorrect.)

 I've added the student's native language because many fossilized errors are a result of first language interference.
-Students find it helpful to know they are not alone in making these errors!
+Students find it helpful to know they are not alone in making these errors.

 Also, as a language teacher, I know which fossilized errors are associated with which language.
-In a new student's first lessons, I listen carefully for them very carefully.
+In a new student's first lessons, I listen for them very carefully.
 My strategy is to identify them early in the lesson package so we can start working on them sooner.

 How to Correct Fossilized Errors